 You can use DBS Car Loan Calculator to help you work out these sums.

-Note: One way to check your credit score is to request for a copy of your credit report from the Credit Bureau of Singapore for a fee of $6.42.
+Note: One way to check your credit score is to request for a copy of your credit report from the Credit Bureau of Singapore (fees apply).

 How long should my loan tenure be?